Caiko/space-cats/README.md

 2. **`from-json.txt`**: Pulls content from a JSON file.
 3. **`hard-coded.txt`**: The content is hard-coded (this is the "default").

-Choose a solution, replace the content in `App.jsx`, and see if it works.
+Choose a solution, replace the content in `App.jsx`, and see if it works!

 ### Preview